Skip to content

 }

-This code first enables the GPIOA clock (both PA9 and PA10 are on GPIOA), then configures PA9 as alternate function push-pull output and PA10 as pull-up input. gpio.Speed = GPIO_SPEED_FREQ_HIGH sets the output slew rate of PA9 — high-speed mode ensures sufficiently steep signal edges at 115200 baud.
+This code first enables the clock for GPIOA (since both PA9 and PA10 are on GPIOA), and then configures PA9 as multiplexed push-pull output and PA10 as input with a pull-up resistor. gpio.Speed = GPIO_SPEED_FREQ_HIGH sets the output toggle speed for PA9—high-speed mode ensures that signal edges are steep enough for 115200 baud.

 Note that this function is declared as noexcept.
-In C++ driver design, GPIO initialization should not throw exceptions (our project disables exceptions entirely).
-Later, in Part 41 when we cover Concepts, you will see that the UartGpioInitializer Concept uses std::is_nothrow_invocable_v to enforce this at compile time.
+In C++ driver design, GPIO initialization should not throw exceptions (our project disables exceptions anyway).
+Later, in Article 41 when we cover Concepts, you will see that the UartGpioInitializer Concept enforces this at compile time using std::is_nothrow_invocable_v.

 NVIC Connection Preview

 USART1 has its own interrupt vector, USART1_IRQn.
-When the USART1 RXNE flag is set (a new byte has been received) and RXNEIE is enabled, and if the USART1 interrupt in the NVIC (Nested Vectored Interrupt Controller) is also enabled, the CPU pauses the current task and jumps to the USART1_IRQHandler function to execute.
+When the USART1 RXNE flag is set (a new byte has been received) and RXNEIE is enabled, if the USART1 interrupt in the NVIC is also enabled, the CPU will pause the current task and jump to the USART1_IRQHandler function to execute.

-The NVIC configuration is in the enable_interrupt() method of uart_driver.hpp:
+The NVIC configuration is in the enable_interrupt() method in uart_driver.hpp:

 cpp